 Different sorts of examples will be aggregates satisfying further conditions, e.g. an organization is an aggregate whose members have different roles, a swarm of bees is an aggregate of members who are linked together through natural bonds.

 The objects which form the proximal parts of an aggregate – those parts which determine the aggregate as an aggregate – are called its members.
+In cases aggregates are organizations; this means that they are composed of members which have roles of specific types (for example in a jazz band, a chess club, a football team).

 Relation of membership